 The album was produced by Prince under the pseudonym The Starr* Company, and production credit was shared (erroneously) with Apollonia 6.

-By August 1983, Prince had recorded several songs for a second album by Vanity 6, including Sex Shooter, 17 Days, Promise To Be True, Vibrator, Wet Dream Cousin and G-Spot.
+By August 1983, Prince had recorded several songs for a second album by Vanity 6, including Sex Shooter, Promise To Be True, Vibrator and Wet Dream Cousin.
+G-Spot and 17 Days were also recorded around that time, but it is not certain they were fully considered for a sophomore Vanity 6 album.

 Several other tracks were originally considered or planned for the album, but Prince lost interest in the project during the process of recording, and withdrew the following tracks: